buddypress/buddypress/docs/developer/activity-embeds.md

 ## Overview

 BuddyPress introduced support for embedding single activity items starting from version 2.6.0, utilizing the WordPress oEmbed functionality.
-This allows activity items to be embedded within WordPress posts or pages by pasting the activity permalink into the editor.
+This allows activity items to be embedded within WordPress posts or pages:

-### Embedding Activity Items

-Users can embed a BuddyPress activity item by copying the activity permalink and pasting it into a WordPress post or page.
+- by pasting the activity permalink into the Classic Editor.
+- by using the BP Activity Embed Block into the Block Editor.

 The embedded activity will display content, media (if applicable), and comments.

----

 ## Disabling Activity Embeds